wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

     # +required Service section has the user service endpoint details
     service:
       # +optional Base path of the API that gets exposed via the endpoint.
-      # This is mandatory if the endpoint type is set to REST or GraphQL.
+      # This is mandatory if the endpoint type is set to REST, GraphQL or WS.
       basePath: /greeting-service
       # +required Numeric port value that gets exposed via the endpoint
       port: 9090
     # +required Type of traffic that the endpoint is accepting.
-    # Allowed values: REST, GraphQL, GRPC, TCP, UDP.
+    # Allowed values: REST, GraphQL, GRPC, TCP, UDP, WS.
     type: REST
     # +optional Network level visibilities of the endpoint.
-    # Takes priority over networkVisibility if defined.
     # Accepted values: Project|Organization|Public(Default).
     networkVisibilities:
       - Public
       - Organization
-    # +optional The path to the schema definition file.
-    # Defaults to wildcard route if not specified.
+    # +optional Path to the schema definition file.
+Defaults to wild card route if not provided
-    # This is only applicable to REST endpoint types.
+    # This is only applicable to REST and WS endpoint types.
     # The path should be relative to the docker context.
     schemaFilePath: openapi.yaml